Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: A Tutorial of QC

 \emph{Postulate 4: The state space of a composite physical system is the tensor product of the state space of a sub-physical system.}

-If the index number of subsystems is $1$ to $n$, and the state of subsystem-$i$ can be represented as $\ket{\phi_ i}$, then the state of the entire system is $\ket{\phi_ 1} \otimes \cdots \otimes \ket{\phi_n}$.
-The notation $\otimes$ represents the tensor product, which is a way of combining smaller vector spaces together to form a larger vector space.
-Its operation rules can be denoted by Kronecker multiplication in eq. (\ref{tensor-product}),
+If the index numbers of the subsystems range from $1$ to $n$, and the state of subsystem-$i$ can be represented as $\ket{\phi_ i}$, then the state of the entire system is $\ket{\phi_ 1} \otimes \cdots \otimes \ket{\phi_n}$.
+The notation $\otimes$ represents a tensor product, which combines smaller vector spaces to form a larger vector space.
+Eq. (\ref{tensor-product}) presents general rules for the tensor product, also known as the Kronecker product,